cawapy/FlipSuite/Description.md

 controlling the connected row and column drivers.

-In FP2800A based displays with shared row drivers, only one dot can be driven at a time, by activating that dots column driver in parallel with that dots row driver.
+In FP2800A based displays with shared row drivers, only one dot can be driven at a time, by activating that dots column driver in parallel to that dots row driver.
 This means that even in a multi panel setup, there is always just one column activated, and one row.
-This allows for sharing the control lines between all column drivers, and furthermore the control lines between all row drivers.
+This allows for sharing the control lines between all column drivers, and again sharing the control lines between all row drivers.
-Each except their ENABLE pin, which must be controlled individually.
+Each except their ENABLE pins, which must be controlled individually.

 Flips6 has 2 of the 10 Pin control connectors for row drivers, sharing all but ENABLE, and 6 of that same connectors for column drivers, also sharing all but their ENABLE.
+All ENABLE pins can be controlled individually.

-This way, it allows for driving a matrix of width = 6 * 28 = 168, and height = 28 dots.
+This way, Flips6 allows for driving a matrix of width = 6 * 28 = 168, and height = 28 dots.